 This is an old wives’ tale and doesn’t stop ingrown toenails since all nails grow from the base upward; thus, the V-shaped trim won’t affect the direction your nail grows.

-View this video below to see how MyFootDr does the total nail avulsion treatment:
+View this video below to see how MyFootDr does the total nail avulsion care management:

-Conservative treatment options for less severe cases of ingrown toe nails are dependent on why the ingrown nail has occurred, how long it has been a problem, and its severity.
+Conservative care management options for less severe cases of ingrown toe nails are dependent on why the ingrown nail has occurred, how long it has been a problem, and its severity.

 - A podiatrist can remove the sharp piece of nail with specific podiatric instruments.
 We don’t recommend pulling or picking at it yourself as it can worsen the problem or create infection.